hbctraining/Training-modules/DGE-functional-analysis/lessons/01_functional_analysis.md

 ## Dataset

-To better interpret the results of our functional analysis, it is helpful to know about our dataset.
+To interpret the results of our functional analysis, it is necessary to understand our dataset.
 We will be using the output from the differential expression analysis of a real RNA-Seq dataset that is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).

-We used the [RNA-seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) dataset which is publicly available in the [SRA](http://www.ncbi.nlm.nih.gov/sra) to perform differential expression analysis using DESeq2.
-The authors were investigating interactions between various genes involved in Fragile X syndrome, a disease in which there is aberrant production of the FMRP protein.
+The goal of the study was to investigate the interactions between various genes involved in Fragile X syndrome, a disease in which there is aberrant production of the FMRP protein that results in cognitive impairment and autistic-like features..

-> **FMRP** is “most commonly found in the brain, is essential for normal cognitive development and female reproductive function.
+> **FMRP** is “most commonly found in the brain and is essential for normal cognitive development and female reproductive function.
 Mutations of this gene can lead to fragile X syndrome, mental retardation, premature ovarian failure, autism, Parkinson's disease, developmental delays and other cognitive deficits.” - from [wikipedia](https://en.wikipedia.org/wiki/FMR1)

 > **MOV10**, is a putative RNA helicase that is also associated with **FMRP** in the context of the microRNA pathway.

-**The hypothesis [the paper](http://www.ncbi.nlm.nih.gov/pubmed/25464849) is testing is that FMRP and MOV10 associate and regulate the translation of a subset of RNAs.**
+**The hypothesis tested by [the paper](http://www.ncbi.nlm.nih.gov/pubmed/25464849) is that FMRP and MOV10 associate and regulate the translation of a subset of RNAs.**

 <img src="../img/mov10-model.png" width="400">

-The data we will be working with is the differential expression results for samples overexpressing the MOV10 gene versus control samples. **Based on the authors' hypothesis, we may expect processes / pathways related to *translation, splicing, and the regulation of mRNAs* to be present in our functional analyses.**
+The data we will be working with is the differential expression results for samples overexpressing the MOV10 gene versus control samples. **Based on the authors' hypothesis, we may expect the enrichment of processes / pathways related to *translation, splicing, and the regulation of mRNAs*.**

-Let's create a new project directory for our "Functional Analysis" lesson today.
+Let's open RStudio and create a new project directory for our "Functional Analysis" lesson.

 1. Open RStudio
 2. Go to the `File` menu and select `New Project`.